-Portfolio companies have not performed as well as previous years in disclosing a strategy that ran throughout the narrative, with 47% of companies producing at least a good standard of disclosure (2018: 73%).
+Portfolio companies have improved their performance in disclosing a strategy that ran throughout the narrative, focused on priorities and how to enact them, with 53% of companies producing at least a good standard of disclosure (2019: 47%).

 Linkage between strategies, risks and KPIs was an important part of a coherent narrative that delivered a fair, balanced and understandable report.
 This ensures that strategy is focused across all aspects of the business and at all levels in the reporting.